Just Cause 4 a Fortnite of Street Fighter II on an Ark full of Dinosaurs ... at 40?

 This thing would pile drive Zangeif.
 It would out run Sonic.
 It would bum bounce on Super Mario's head.
 It would out tree the Wii Fit trainer.
-It wouldn't be the silent protector of Peach or Princess Zelda.
-It would shag their brains out, and have them both screaming for more in a threesome before smoking a fat Cuban cigar stolen form Arnold Schwarzenegger's mouth.
-It would send ripples through the Matrix that would have Morpheus believing it was the one ... and yet it's still only on par with a current mid range PC.
+It wouldn't be the silent protector of Peach or Princess Zelda, it would shag their brains out, and have them both screaming for more in a threesome before smoking a fat Cuban cigar stolen from Arnold Schwarzenegger's mouth.
+It would send ripples through the Matrix that would have Morpheus believing it was the one ... and yet it's still only on par with a current mid range PC?
+Eh?
 Hmmmm?
 Interesting that one.
 More on that later.
 However, it seems to have done the trick and finally stimulated stronger Xbox One sales to the PS4.

 Although Microsoft need to get the tea bagging in whilst they still can.
 Whilst highly unlikely either Nintendo or Microsoft can come even close to the PS4 sales by the end of this generations cycle, Sony, 3 times the past masters of perfectly timing their punches, is already speculating on releasing the PS5 either in 2019 or 2020, whilst Nintendo appears to going down a faster 2 year update cycle, more like how it did with the DS than the 5 to 6 year traditional home console cycle, with a new Switch projected for a 2019 release.
 This doesn't surprise me as they now have to keep on top of cutting edge mobile technology which is improving so fast these days.
 As well as increasing memory, storage, and power output, Nintendo needs to keep improving battery life whilst reducing heat output, and reducing fan noise, and improving the screen quality ... whilst keeping it affordable!
 It worked well with the DS.
 The Nintendo Switch is now competing with Google, Amazon, Samsung and Apple smartphones and tablets, as well as Sony and Microsoft consoles.
 If you could pick 6 companies on the planet that you wouldn't want to be competing with ... it would be those 6.
 If they don't have a relatively faster update cycle for the Switch ... they're fucked.
 But then they've been at the forefront of mobile console gaming for 30 years now, so must be fully aware of this.